redkite-labs/redkitecms-docs/book/add-custom-theme.rst

     BEGIN-CMS-JAVASCRIPTS / END-CMS-JAVASCRIPTS

 The first sections are used to declare the website's external stylesheets files, and the second is for javascripts.
-The other two sections are used respectively to declare stylesheets or javascripts that AlphaLemon Cms must load only when the CMS is active.
+The other two sections are used respectively to declare stylesheets or javascripts that RedKite CMS must load only when the CMS is active.

 These sections should be added at the top of the page, although none of them are mandatory.